stephanos/rewire/README.md

   rewire Conversation, English: EnglishMock, as: SmallTalk
 ```

+Note that the `rewire` acts like an `alias` here in terms of scoping.

-Alternatively, you can also rewire a module inside a block:
+Alternatively, you can also limit the scope to a dedicated block:

 ```elixir
   rewire Conversation, English: EnglishMock do   # (1) only rewired inside the block